 I love starting my day off with a glass of celery juice!

-There is no denying that celery juice has been a crazy popular subject for a few years now, but it’s longevity as a trend is actually a reflection of its real value.
+There is no denying that celery juice benefits have been a crazy popular subject for a few years now, but its longevity as a trend is actually a reflection of its real value.
 Otherwise, it would have burned out by now.
-But the truth is that one 16-ounce glass of celery juice in the morning is genuinely a great way to start the day with a boost of nutrition and hydration that offers all kinds of amazing health benefits.
+But the truth is that one 16‑ounce glass of celery juice in the morning is genuinely a great way to start the day with a boost of nutrition and hydration that offers all kinds of amazing health benefits.

 Note: The process of juicing celery removes the natural fiber, so feel free to garnish your glass of celery juice with a crunchy celery stick to increase your fiber intake – another added benefit!